 4

-Storing your Lotus in a locked garage can reduce premiums.
-Lightweight sports cars benefit from secure storage for both theft and weather protection.
+Storing your Lotus in a locked garage with an alarm system or GPS tracker can lower premiums.
+Lightweight sports cars benefit from secure storage for both theft protection and hail cover.

 5

-If you track your Lotus, arrange separate track day cover rather than expecting your road policy to cover circuit use.
-This keeps your road policy unaffected.
+If you track your Lotus, organise separate track day insurance.
+Standard road policies exclude circuit use, and arranging dedicated track cover keeps your road policy premium unaffected.

 6